fayizshaffaq/.git_dotfiles_dir/Documents/pensive/linux/Important Notes/Disk/Disk.md

 > [!NOTE] Installation
 > The `smartctl` tool is part of the `smartmontools` package.
 > ```bash
-> sudo pacman -S smartmontools
+> sudo pacman -S --needed smartmontools
 > ```

 To get a detailed health report for a drive, use the following command: